killerducky/killer_mortal_gui/README.md

 It will output some URLs for reference, the last one is an example URL to point your browser to locally.
 Modify the local IP/port for your system.

 # Credits
+* Equim-chan for creating Mortal and providing the online service for free!
 * Tiles https://github.com/FluffyStuff/riichi-mahjong-tiles
 * Tenhou log stuff from https://github.com/Equim-chan/tensoul/blob/main/convert.js
 * Ukeire, Shanten, etc utilities from https://github.com/Euophrys/mahjong-discord-bot